-- 13.37 Private equity firms make extensive use of professional advisers, especially where the required knowledge does not exist in the firm itself.
-The target companies themselves and any co-investors will usually appoint professional advisers to ensure that their own interests are represented in any negotiation.
-In some cases, these advisers are themselves under an obligation under the ML Regulations, or under similar legislation in the EU or in a comparable jurisdiction, to verify the identity of their clients.
-Depending on the circumstances, and the firm's knowledge of/relationship with the target company, the firm may consider it appropriate to take account of information or written assurances provided to the firm by these third parties. - 13.38 The requirement to appear before a notary in certain jurisdictions when signing documents such as the purchase contract, shareholder's agreement, etc, can provide adequate verification.
-However the notarial certificate should only be considered as adequate if it states the full names and identity card numbers (or equivalent) of the individuals appearing before the notary, plus details of the evidence provided for their authority to act as representatives of the parties involved.

-Vendor (Beneficiary of funding decision)

-- 13.39 The decision to invest by the private equity firm will usually result in one or more individuals benefiting financially.
+13.47 Private equity firms make extensive use of professional advisers, especially where the required knowledge does not exist in the firm itself.
+The investee companies themselves and any co-investors will usually appoint professional advisers to ensure that their own interests are represented in any negotiation.
+In some cases, these advisers are themselves under an obligation under the ML Regulations, or under similar legislation in the EU or in an equivalent jurisdiction,

+- to verify the identity of their clients.
+Depending on the circumstances, and the firm's knowledge of/relationship with the investee company, the firm may consider it appropriate to take account of information or written assurances provided to the firm by these third parties, as part of the overall risk-based approach. - 13.48 The requirement to appear before a notary in certain jurisdictions when signing documents such as the purchase contract, shareholder's agreement etc, can provide adequate verification.
+However the notary's certificate should only be considered as adequate if it states the full names and identity card numbers (or equivalent) of the individuals appearing before the notary, plus details of the evidence provided for their authority to act as representatives of the parties involved. - Vendor (beneficiary of funding decision) - 13.49 The decision to invest by the private equity firm will usually result in one or more individuals benefiting financially.
 In some instances these individuals will continue to be shareholders in the company, with the benefit being represented by the potential of significant future gains.
-In other cases, the beneficiary(ies) may be the original founders of the business who no longer participate. - 13.40 The firm will not wish to damage its reputation by becoming associated with inappropriate individuals.
-Whilst vendors of a target company are not customers of the firm under the ML Regulations unless they are selling securities in the target company directly to the firm or to its fund(s), the firm should be aware of who the vendors are.
+In other cases, the beneficiary(ies) may be the original founders of the business who no longer participate. - 13.50 The firm will not wish to damage its reputation by becoming associated with inappropriate individuals.
+Whilst vendors of an investee company are not customers of the firm under the ML Regulations unless they are selling securities in the investee company directly to the firm or to its fund(s), the firm should be aware of who the vendors are.
 The nature of the due diligence work performed is such that the origins of the business and the individuals involved will have been the subject of extensive review and investigation.
 It should ensure that it has sufficient information about the vendors (this may or may not require obtaining verification of identity) so as to be able to demonstrate that the firm had no knowledge or reasonable grounds for suspicion of money laundering on the part of any vendors in relation to the transaction.